 Current financial commitments of the borrower.
 This could be other direct debits such as mortgage payments and insurances, along with regular ad hoc spend such as food and petrol.

-Unsecured loans to private individuals for personal use such as the purchase of a car, holiday, wedding, debt consolidation or home improvements.
+An unsecured loan which is borrowed by a private individual from a lender such as a bank or other financial service provider for personal use such as the purchase of a car, holiday, wedding, debt consolidation or home improvements.